howlowck/gitbook-javascript-2016/es6/spread.md

 var cloneTechTeam = [...techTeam]

 // cloneTeachTeam now has ['Dennis', 'Vince', 'Ross', 'Chris', 'Hao'], same values as techTeam
+// however techTeam !== cloneTechTeam , simply a clone.

 ```

 ## Uses for the Spread Operator

 I briefly mentioned that mutating objects leads to side-effects and bugs.
-As we get more into Redux, it will reenforce that concept even more.
+As we get more into Redux, we will reenforce that concept even more.

-Instead of mutating arrays, we can use the spread operator (and array functions) to create a new array which leaves the original array alone.
+Instead of mutating arrays, we can use the spread operator (and some array functions) to create a new array which leaves the original array alone.

 ### Concatenate/Append to an array
 Instead of `array.push()` which mutates the array, we can use the spread operator like so: